 Price: Basic version is free / Full version is $12,70/user/month (or $76,23/user/year)

 Genially is an interactive visual content creation tool for your blog.
-You can use it to create everything from interactive images to infographics, website sliders, virtual tours, guides and maps.
-They also have thousands of templates to choose from that will help you get started.
+You can use it to create everything from interactive images and infographics to website sliders, virtual tours, guides, and maps.
+They also have thousands of templates to choose from to help you get started.

-I discovered Loom just a few years ago and I'm completely blown away not only by its versatility as a useful (free) blogging tool for recording high quality screen sharing tutorials, but also by its efficiency in capturing video directly to the camera from my computer.
+I discovered Loom I only discovered it a few years ago and I am completely blown away not only by its versatility as a useful (free) blogging tool for recording high-quality screen-sharing tutorials, but also by its efficiency in capturing video directly to the camera from my computer.

 Loom's features also include the ability to quickly (and privately or publicly) share the videos you record with a single click, pasting them into your email, via Slack or otherwise.
 Colleagues or clients can even place comments on your videos, or you can export the videos and upload them to a destination like YouTube.